 Preserving energy helps the environment in a number of ways.
-Did you know, that the US uses 17% of all of the energy produced worldwide every year?
-Or, that the number one producer of energy in the US is fossil fuels?
-By creating awareness in our energy consumption, we can reduce our impact and preserve our natural resources.
+Did you know that the US uses 17% of all of the energy produced worldwide every year?
+Or that fossil fuels are the number one producer of energy in the US?
+By creating awareness of our energy consumption, we can reduce our impact on the environment and preserve our natural resources.

 Energy is Everything:

-Are you aware that if you turn off two additional lights in your home, for an hour each day, you will save more than 5 million kilowatt hours of energy nationwide each year?
+Are you aware that if you turn off two additional lights in your home for an hour each day, you will save more than 5 million kilowatt-hours of energy nationwide each year?
 Reducing your light usage creates mindfulness in preserving our Earth’s natural resources.
-In the last decade – we have seen numerous advancements in renewable and alternative energy, but there is still much to be done.
-Fossil fuels are still the number one form of energy – demonstrating the importance of reducing our impact and sourcing renewable energy.
+In the last decade, we have seen numerous advancements in renewable and alternative energy, but there is still much to be done.
+Fossil fuels are still the number one form of energy – demonstrating the importance of reducing our environmental impact and sourcing renewable energy.

 - 19.3% of the energy produced in the US is sourced from nuclear power.